Multi-Location Accounts Payable Automation: A Complete Guide

 For AP teams, this creates an ongoing compliance obligation: every location-level invoice must be checked against the approved vendor list.
 Non-compliant spending — a location manager ordering supplies from an unapproved local vendor — needs to be flagged before payment, not discovered during an audit months later.

 Manual compliance checking breaks down quickly at scale.
-When you have 30 locations processing hundreds of invoices per week, someone must cross-reference each vendor name and category against the approved list maintained in the franchise agreement.
-Automated vendor matching against a centralized approved-vendor database is one of the highest-value capabilities in franchise invoice processing.
+If dozens of locations process hundreds of invoices per week, vendor names and categories need automated matching against a centralized approved-vendor database.

 The FDD as a Governing Document